UCC Day of LAVNCH WEEK 2.0: Revolution, ‘Next Normals’ and Marriage

-Wow, what a way to kick off LAVNCH WEEK 2.0 — UCC Day today included three fantastic education sessions and amazing partner content from AVer, Nureva and Bluescape throughout the day.
-There wasn’t a minute I didn’t feel like I was learning, growing, soaking in something new related to the UCC space of AV.
+Wow, what a way to kick off LAVNCH WEEK 2.0 — the weeklong event’s UCC Day included three fantastic education sessions and amazing partner content from AVer, Nureva and Bluescape.
+There wasn’t a minute we weren’t learning, growing or soaking in something new related to the unified communications & collaboration (UCC) vertical of AV technology.

-So let’s jump right into it.
+So let’s jump right in.
 Read on for our recap of UCC Day and the education sessions you may have missed.

 Keynote: Is the AV Industry Equipped To Deliver the COVID-19 Revolution?